sfarrens/presentations/_posts/0000-01-04-version_cont_1.md

 > This file contains a very simple function to calculate the [Hubble Parameter](https://en.wikipedia.org/wiki/Hubble%27s_law) *($H_0$)* as a function of redshift in a matter-dominated universe.*

 > *We will be improving this code later on.
 <!-- .element: style="font-size: 50%;" -->

 --

-> Now let's check the `status` of this repository again.
+> Now, let's check the `status` of this repository again.

 ```bash
 git status